 It’s Possible If You Want It Enough

 Dave called it “geezer cruising,” cheerfully, right up until the end.
 He was still out there actively cruising at 83 and living aboard at 85.
-Starting later, like many Loopers do in their 60s, is very much a real option.
+Starting later, as many Loopers do in their 60s, is very much a real option.
 Continuing into your 70s and 80s is very much a real option.

 The style of cruising may change.
 The boat may change.
 The destinations may look different than the original dream.
 The important thing is figuring out a style that works with whatever you’ve got, and doing everything you reasonably can to avoid the injuries that shut cruising down for good.